benedettasantoro22/covid-19-evaluation-tool/README.md

 b) a file with the evaluation
 c) a folder with the plots of the infection probability profiles

-If you have any questions or suggestions please contact me
+If you have any questions or suggestions please contact me.